SideSlide - Tour

 )

-Taking back Win+S shortcut key:
+Taking back Win+S shortcut key

-Open the Registry Editor and naviage to:
+1. Open the Registry Editor and navigate to:

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced\

-Create/edit DisabledHotkeys as Expandable String Value.
+2. Create or edit DisabledHotkeys as an Expandable String Value.

-Double-click it and type s
+3. Double-click it and type s.

-Log out and log back in.
+4. Log out and log back in.

 You will now be able to use Win+S as SideSlide's Global Hotkey.

-Shortcut to 'Show my Desktop' (hide/minimize all windows and show the desktop):
+Shortcut to 'Show my Desktop' (hide/minimize all windows and show the desktop)

 Create a new System Command shortcut (Ctrl+O), then copy and paste the following in the Command field: